Storyblok Raises $80M Series C - Read News

 You can find the final version of the code used in this tutorial here.

-Section titled What is Storyblok CMS?
 What is Storyblok CMS?

 Storyblok is a headless CMS with a visual editor that allows users to create and manage content.
 The visual editor has a simple user interface to enable users to view a website’s components and manage its content.
 With this in place, content creators and end-users can manage their application’s content without contacting the site’s developers.

-Section titled Why use Storyblok?
 Why use Storyblok?

 Below are a few reasons why you should use Storyblok CMS: